V999TEC/GivEnergyPlugs/README.md

 }}
 ```

-To API provider allows limited calls each day and so to protect the 3rd party
+To API provider allows limited calls each day

-the property value will not allow repeated calls with a period less than specified
+Our property value will cause caching of results when icarus.jar is called with shorter periods
+thus protecting the 3rd party
 ```forecast.max.age.seconds=21600```